Ottawa Senators: Canadian Tire Centre

 When mortgage holder Covanta Energy (the former Ogden Entertainment) went into receivership in 2001, Terrace was expected to pay off its debt to Covanta in full.
-The ownership was not able to refinance the arena, eventually leading Terrace itself to declare bankruptcy in 2002.
+The ownership could not refinance the arena, eventually leading Terrace itself to declare bankruptcy in 2002.
 On August 26, 2003, billionaire businessman Eugene Melnyk finalized the purchase of the Senators and the arena.
 The arena and club became solely owned by Melnyk through a new company, Capital Sports & Entertainment.

-In 2004, the ownership applied to expand its seating and the City of Ottawa amended its by-laws for the venue, increasing its seating capacity in 2005 to 19,153 and total attendance capacity to 20,500 including standing room.
+In 2004, the ownership applied to expand its seating, and the City of Ottawa amended its by-laws for the venue, increasing its seating capacity in 2005 to 19,153 and total attendance capacity to 20,500, including standing room.

 On January 19, 2006, the arena became known as 'Scotiabank Place' after Melnyk reached a new 15-year naming agreement with Canadian bank Scotiabank on January 11, 2006, ending the 20-year contract with Corel.
 Scotiabank had been an advertising partner with the club for several years and a financial partner with owner Melnyk, and signed a CA$20 million over 15-years deal; a slight increase over Corel's contract.
 While Corel was no longer the arena name sponsor, it continued as an advertising sponsor.

 In 2011, in time for the Senators hosting the NHL All-Star Game, the team installed a new video scoreboard, known as the 'Bell HD' screen, made by Panasonic.
 The new scoreboard increased the video display from 700 ft2 to 2170 ft2 and added LED rings.

-On June 18, 2013, the Senators and Scotiabank ended the naming rights deal after seven years.
+On June 18, 2013, the Senators and Scotiabank ended the seven-year naming rights deal.
 The Ottawa Senators announced a marketing agreement with the Canadian Tire retail store chain, and as a result, the arena was renamed Canadian Tire Centre on July 1, 2013.